 Hana Blaha Šilarová, Czech Producer.

-The Tap Tap by Radovan Síbrt (Czech Republic)
+Two Roads by Radovan Síbrt (Czech Republic 2019)

 “We planned to approach RCS as we had a prior experience with them and valued their input.
 We approached at the right moment, while we were editing but running in circles at the same time.
 We were even becoming depressed about our own film.
 Therefore, we needed someone to see with no closer involvement and help us to make a meaningful progress.
 Jordana Berg and Jakob Kirstein Høgel helped us to renew the strong story line and essential message of the film.
 It hurt as any editing process does, but totally worth it.”